uli28/ng-dev/labs/L8-security/readme.md

 -   In the Firebase console, expand `Build` and go to `Authentication` and enable `Email/Password` as a sign-in method.
 Skip the e-mail validation for now.

+- Add an `authEnabled` flag to your environment files and set it to `false`.
+This will allow you to turn off authentication for local development.,

 ## Copy and Use the provided Firebase Authentication artifacts

 -   Add the following dependencies to your project: